A choral performance celebrating Mahuru Māori

 Join NZSSC in their second course of their cycle!

-Our singers will be working hard across the week to reach new heights of choral excellence, culminating in an open rehearsal!
+Our singers will be working hard across the week to reach new heights of choral excellence, culminating in an open rehearsal and showcase!

 Low key and stress free, you can see our young singers in an informal performance opportunity, and gain insight to the workings of this national choral training organisation.